takanori-azegami-jp/OSHIStamp-docs/README-EN.md

 ## Main Features

-- **Add Timestamps and Insert**

-  While watching, simply click the “+” button to append the current timestamp to the last line.
+- **Insert Timestamps**

-  By clicking the “|→” button, you can insert the timestamp at the cursor position.
+  Click the ⏱️ button while watching a video to insert the current time at the cursor position.

 - **Change Timestamp Format**